SDarkMagic/cursed-titanfall-docs/docs/index.md

 	[02:29:14] [SCRIPT SV] [info] ai/_ai_emp_titans.gnut line[25]
 ## Todo
 - [ ] Boost to summon a reaper.
 Reaper kills count for player.
+- [ ] Vortex shield at close range absorbs enemy titan shields
+- [ ] Re-implement devotion overheat mechanic
+- [ ] Add effects and sound for ronin parry activation and duration of parry window
+- [ ] Replace monarch energy field upgrade with sword
+- [ ] Figure out if it's possible to show sword melee animation and model on all titan classes exclusively server side (probably not)
+- [ ] Increase parry window time to compensate for player lag
 - [x] Allow dashing while using laser core
 - [x] Particle accelerator primary fire drains energy instead of using ammo.
 Hitting targets regenerates energy.
 Using the ADS shots uses more energy.
 - [x] Northstar gets cloaking ability
 - [ ] Re-45 applies stim effect while drawn
 - [ ] Smart core predator cannon grunts
 - [ ] Random chance of spawning on the enemy team when joining in frontier defense
-- [ ] Make reaper warpfall on core 3 upgrade a random chance event
+- [x] Make reaper warpfall on core 3 upgrade a random chance event
+- [x] Remove friendly collision on prowlers
 - [x] Retime boss titan on kodai
 - [x] Lower pilot r201 damage
 - [x] Ion absorbs energy/electric damage and recharges either shields or energy meter from them - use in tandem with shield idea